 • Explore opportunities to collaborate with KV Chamber and other regional orgs. to illustrate cooperation and support.

-• Work with area partners including: Waterville Business & Career Center to plan, promote and implement Small Business Waterville during Small Business Week through a sub-committee.
-Secure sponsor to promote.
-Encourage people to shop on Small Business Saturday.
-Secure a sponsor if necessary.
+• Work with area partners including SBA and Waterville Business & Career Center to plan, promote and implement Small Business Waterville during Small Business Week through a sub-committee.
+Secure sponsor to promote if warranted.
+Launch a Small Business Saturday campaign.

 • Budget for discretionary use.